184th Attack Squadron: Tactical Fighter

 Following their withdrawal from the Vietnam War, numerous USAF F-100D Super Sabres were turned over to the Air National Guard.
-Tactical Air Command realigned the 151st into a Tactical Fighter Group in 1972, and equipping the unit with Vietnam Veteran F-100D and twin-seat F-100F Trainers.
-In 1979, the Super Sabre was being retired and the 184th TFS began receiving F-4C Phantom IIs to be used in an air defense role.
+Tactical Air Command realigned the 184th into a tactical fighter group in 1972, and equipping the unit with Vietnam Veteran F-100D and twin-seat F-100F Trainers.
+In 1979, the Super Sabre was being retired and the 184th began receiving F-4C Phantom IIs to be used in an air defense role.
 In 1988, as part of the retirement of the Phantom II, the squadron began receiving Block 15 F-16A Fighting Falcons.
 The first F-16 delivery to the squadron was on 1 July 1988 and the formal acceptance of the F-16 happened on 15 October.
-On 15 March 1992, the 184th dropped the Tactical name from the squadron as the parent 184th converted to the USAF Objective organization.
+On 15 March 1992, the 184th dropped the tactical name from the squadron as the parent 184th converted to the USAF Objective Wing organization.

-In early 2001 the 184th FS began to retire its F-16A/B block 15s to AMARC in exchange for F-16C block 32s.
+In early 2001 the 184th began to retire its F-16A/B block 15s to AMARC in exchange for F-16C block 32s.
 They never received any D-models.
 Because the squadron flew the rarely seen block 32, the squadron became a source for spare F-16s for the USAF Thunderbirds flight demonstration team.
-In the end, the 184th FS never had to give up any of their aircraft as the Thunderbirds took needed aircraft from home based Nellis 57th Fighter Wing.
+In the end, the 184thnever had to give up any of their aircraft as the Thunderbirds took needed aircraft from home based Nellis 57th Fighter Wing.

-Deployed to Prince Sultan AB, Saudi Arabia (24 October 2002 to December 2002) in support of Operation Southern Watch.
+Deployed to Prince Sultan Air Base, Saudi Arabia (24 October 2002 to December 2002) in support of Operation Southern Watch.
 In 2005, the 188th deployed nearly 300 Airmen and multiple F-16C Fighting Falcons to Balad Air Base, Iraq, in support of Operation Iraqi Freedom.

 BRAC 2005

 BRAC 2005 initially decided to inactivate the 188th Fighter Wing and close Fort Smith ANGB.
 With a great deal of effort by Arkansas' leaders caused the BRAC panel to change its decision on the 184th FS and give it a new mission.
 The squadron would still lose its F-16s but in their place would get a total of eighteen A-10 Thunderbolt II ground attack aircraft.
-One of the deciding factors was Fort Smiths location near Fort Chaffee, a former National Guard training post.
+One of the deciding factors was Fort Smith's location near Fort Chaffee, a former National Guard training post.

-On 18 October 2006 the 184th FS began giving up F-16s when two departed for the 194th Fighter Squadron located at Fresno Air National Guard Base, California.
+On 18 October 2006 the 184th began giving up F-16s when two departed for the 194th Fighter Squadron located at Fresno Air National Guard Base, California.
 By April 2007 the 184th FS had already begun to receive the A-10 from the Massachusetts ANG 104th Fighter Wing and pilots had already commenced cross training in October.
 On 14 April 2007 the 184th FS marked the day with a celebration 'Viper Out/Warthog In' day.
-The 184th FS took the opportunity to display their new A-10 paint scheme and to still fly the F-16 but the 184th FS at this point was officially an A-10 unit.
+The 184th FS took the opportunity to display their new A-10 paint scheme and to still fly the F-16 but the 184th at this point was officially an A-10 unit.